Hey You, Pikachu!: Gameplay

+Development

+Hey You, Pikachu! was first demonstrated at Nintendo Space World '97.
+Originally, the game was to be titled Pikachu VRS in North America, but it was changed for marketability reasons.

 Reception

 Hey You, Pikachu! received "mixed" reviews according to the review aggregation website Metacritic.
 The Arizona Republic's Dustin Packwood commented that fans of the anime would enjoy this game.
 NextGen's Greg Orlando, however, said that the game "tastes just like chicken made of glucose."
 GamePro stated, "If you're a little kid or a big kid with a little kid's love for Pokémon, Hey, You, Pikachu is calling for you."
 In Japan, Famitsu gave it a score of 30 out of 40.

 Retronauts cited the game as an example of a terrible Pokémon console game.
 UGO Networks listed the game on their list of the "Top 50 Games That Belong On the 3DS", stating "Using the 3DS' built-in microphone should make it simple to speak and interact with the wild Pokémon."

-The game was a runner-up for the "Console Family Game of the Year" award at the Academy of Interactive Arts & Sciences' Fourth Interactive Achievement Awards, which went to Mario Tennis.
+The game was nominated for the "Console Family" award at the Academy of Interactive Arts & Sciences' 4th Annual Interactive Achievement Awards; that award ultimately was given to Mario Tennis.